cuappdev/ithaca-transit-backend/README.md

 This is our implementation of the TCAT backend.
 It is currently being rebuilt on top of the GraphHopper API.

+## Pre-Req

+Check if you have Maven installed with `mvn -v`.
+If you don't, `brew install maven`.

 ## Install

-Run `npm run setup` to setup all the necessary data
+Run `npm run setup` to setup all the necessary data.
+If you get an error about wget, `brew install wget`.

 ## Running